kora-projects/kora-docs/mkdocs/blog/en/neuro-agent-best-native-kora-framework.md

 The larger this gap becomes, the more context an agent needs.

-## Runtime Proxies Are Not Bad, but They Add an Invisible Object
+## Runtime Proxies Are Not Bad, but They Add an Invisible Object { #runtime-proxies }

 A classic runtime AOP model can be: